kwartzlab/meeting-minutes/Board Meetings/bm174-20171211/agenda.md

    * 171: Jim Fare has been consulting with the professional makers in our community about ways to cooperate on an expanded space.
 Additional consultation needed with the appointed expansion team.
 Jim Fare to follow up with Josh to talk about assisting the expansion team.
    * 172: Josh has agreed to find us money/grant.
 Team to go to meeting with Josh includes Doug, Chris,  Thurs 19 at Kwartzlab.
 Action item Doug to email list about meeting.
 Open for anyone.
    * 173: Doug to post a message to the announce list to invite comment, to form agenda items for a meeting to follow on Thursday, November 23.
-   * 174: Tennessee has volunteered to be deputy membership coordinator, with Melissa, Ben, Tennesee and Doug working on a template for the job.
-     * Resolved to revisit what the board is for, and how to delegate more day to day things
-     * Christine van Walraven recommends assigning jobs to teams, ensuring that everyone has a backup, and that new people are trained.

 * Warden report (Christine)
   * 163: Christine to investigate the possibilities of a property maintenance warden